-The Act authorizes the Authority to issue bonds to finance the design and construction of residence halls, dining commons, parking, athletic, cultural, and other student activity facilities at the state universities.
+The Act authorizes the Authority to issue bonds to finance the design and construction of residence facilities, dining commons, parking, athletic, cultural, and other student activity facilities at the state colleges.
 These bonds are special obligations of the Authority payable solely from revenues and certain pledged funds provided under the provisions of the Act, the Contract and the Trust Agreement between the Authority and trustee.
-Annually, the Authority collects assessments from each state university in amounts sufficient for the payment of, among other things, the debt service on the Authority's bonds.
-These assessments are primarily derived from the rents and fees on the Authority.
-As additional security for the Authority's bonds, the Act and the Contract provide for an intercept of legislative appropriations to the state universities, if the Authority otherwise lacks sufficient funds to pay debt service.
+Annually, the Authority collects assessments from each state college in amounts sufficient for the payment of, among other things, the debt service on the Authority's bonds.
+These assessments are primarily derived from the rents and fees on the Authority's facilities, and on university-owned facilities financed by the Authority, as annually set by the Authority.
+As additional security for the Authority's bonds, the Act and the Contract provide for an intercept of legislative appropriations to the state colleges, if the Authority otherwise lacks sufficient funds to pay debt service.
 This intercept mechanism was clarified and streamlined by amendments to the Act in 2009 and 2011 and the Contract was amended to conform to the statutory changes.

-As of June 30, 2012, the Authority had \$1.031 billion in outstanding bond obligations, net of unamortized premiums, compared to \$871.2 million at June 30, 2011.
-The \$159.8 million increase is attributable to the issuance of \$154.3 million in Series 2012A Bonds and \$149.3 million in Series 2012B Refunding Bonds which is offset by principal payments made during the fiscal year and the \$156.5 million in bonds defeased as a result of the refunding.
+As of June 30, 2013, the Authority had \$1.1 billion in par outstanding bonds compared to \$968.4 million at June 30, 2012.
+These bond obligations also carried unamortized premium balances of \$68.3 and \$63.0 million, respectively as of June 30, 2013 and 2012.
+The \$137.7 million increase is attributable to the issuance of \$153.8 million in Series 2012C Bonds and offset by principal payments made during the fiscal year.
 All of the outstanding bonds carry fixed interest rates payable semi-annually on May and November 1st.
 Principal is payable annually on May 1st, with a final maturity of 2049.
 The Authority's outstanding debt has no associated interest rate exchange agreements.
 Of the amount outstanding, \$114.3 million are taxable Build America Bonds for which the Authority receives a 35% interest rate subsidy directly from the U.S. Treasury.
-The balance of the outstanding bonds is tax-exempt. \$28.3 million of the outstanding bonds are guaranteed by the Commonwealth with a final maturity of 2016, of which \$13.1 million have a senior lien to the remaining \$968.4 in parity debt.
+In fiscal year 2013, a portion of the Authority's interest rate subsidy was reduced due to sequestration.
+The balance of the outstanding bonds is tax-exempt. \$22.0 million of the par outstanding bonds are guaranteed by the Commonwealth with a final maturity of 2016, of which \$6.8 million have a senior lien to the remaining \$1.1 billion in parity debt.